arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ## Conclusion

 In this application note, we have learned how to communicate two Opta™ using Modbus RTU protocol to exchange data and build a simple tank-level monitoring system using its I/O ports.
 We also have learned how to use the Arduino Cloud features to have an on-demand trigger and monitor the actual tank-level information through a dashboard that allows the monitoring and control in real-time of the whole system.

+### Next Steps

+Now that you have learned to design and build a tank level monitoring system with Opta™ using Modbus RTU protocol and Cloud-based platform for on demand remote actuation, explore the possibilities to scale further by integrating as a part of the manufacturing and maintenance system.